python-cffi/cffi/doc/source/overview.rst

 cdef().*

-If using a C compiler to install your module is an option, it is highly recommended to use the API mode described in the next paragraph.
+If using a C compiler to install your module is an option, it is highly recommended to use the API mode instead.
 (It is also faster.)

 Struct/Array Example (minimal, in-line)